 As a part of our 20-shot average, we try to control or mitigate the effects of variables in our testing to isolate a blaster’s performance.
 Many factors can influence the performance of a blaster, including dart fit, battery drain, humidity, and temperature, just to name a few.

 We record our averages with the best and freshest darts we have.
-For the three most common ammo types, we use Worker gen3+ short darts, Worker Full-Length Darts, and Genuine Nerf Rival "High-Impact" Rounds.
+For the three most common ammo types, we use Worker gen3+ "HE" standard-weight short darts, Worker Full-Length Darts, and Genuine Nerf Rival "High-Impact" Rounds.
 Not only are these makes and models of ammo types highly recommended for regular use, but consistently keeping with these darts and balls eliminates one more variable that could affect the FPS average (PS: Check out guest contributor, FoamShepherd's blog post for a more in-depth ammo guide).

 While some in the hobby swear by using chronographs outdoors for more even lighting and accurate reads, the Pacific Northwest is notorious for unpredictable weather.
 To keep other variables controlled – like temperature and humidity- we chose to get a Caldwell G2 Portable chronograph with a dedicated LED lighting kit and shroud so we can keep it indoors and eliminate any other types of lighting that could affect the reading.

 As a bonus, this is one of the larger portable chronographs that folds down when not in use.
 Unlike other travel-sized offerings, this gives us a wide opening to aim down, making it easier to record FPS with blasters that have a faux barrel or ambiguous sight line.

 How to Calculate Rate of Fire